mapaction/pipeline_mvp/README.md

 1. all reviews and comments should be captured in the PR
 1. once review is complete, merge PR and remove merged branch
 7. move the Jira task to 'done'

+## Continuous Integration

+GitHub Actions is used for Continuous Integration.

+When triggered (by editing relevant files) these actions will:

+* install development dependencies needed for linting tools
+* run linting tools against relevant files

+See the GitHub Actions configuration files in `/.github/workflows/` for details on the exact steps taken.

 ## Continuous Deployment